jerheil/atom2islandora/README.md

 ### Install ExifTool

 Install ExifTool.
 See [ExifTool](https://exiftool.org/) for instructions.
+The script anticipates exigtool.exe is located at "C:\Windows\exiftool.exe" - change line 17 of the script if this is not the case.

 ### Install ffmpeg (optional)